bends but never breaks in the current

 Habitat

-Grows on exposed rocky shores in southern New Zealand, from Cook Strait down to Stewart Island.
-Forms long, tough, strap-like fronds that bend in the current.
+Grows on exposed rocky shores in southern New Zealand.
+From Cook Strait down to Stewart Island.
+Forms long tough strap-like fronds bending in current.

 Range

-Found on exposed rocky shores in southern New Zealand from Cook Strait down to Stewart Island and subantarctic islands.
-Most common on the South Island and Stewart Island.
+Found on exposed rocky shores in southern New Zealand from Cook Strait to Stewart Island and subantarctic islands.
+Most common on South Island.
 Endemic to New Zealand.

 Endemism